 Cons: Marketing is imperative; you have to deliver what you’ve promised to backers and there is often a crowdfunding platform fee.

-Pros: The money provided isn’t a loan; angel investors typically have lots of experience in your business of choice (they’re often established by entrepreneurs themselves).
+Pros: The money provided isn’t a loan; angel investors typically have lots of experience in your business of choice (they’re often established entrepreneurs themselves).

-Venture Capitalists (VCs)
+Venture capitalists (VCs)

-A person or firm that invests in small companies using money pooled from investment companies, large corporations and pension funds.
+Venture capitalism refers to a person or firm that invests in small companies using money pooled from investment companies, large corporations and pension funds.

 Pros: Venture capital can help your business grow quickly, offer business expertise and provide support with legal and tax matters, among other areas.